By Francisco Yuraszeck

 The case of Constraints 1 and 2 is different.
 For example, if Constraint 1 increases on the right side in one unit, moving from 48 to 49 units (note that the allowable increase for said parameter is 6 units), the optimal value will increase proportional to the Shadow Price of said constraint: .
 Similarly, if, for example, instead of Constraint 1 increasing on the right side, it falls from 48 to 45 (a drop of 3 units, which is within the permitted range), the new optimal value will be: .
 We recommend that the reader verify these results him or herself after reoptimizing according to the proposed changes.

-- In summary, it is evident that the usefulness of Premium Solver Pro lies not only in its ability to implement and computationally solve optimization models.
+- In summary, it is evident that the usefulness of Analytic Solver lies not only in its ability to implement and computationally solve optimization models.
 When it comes to correctly interpreting the sensitivity analysis that the program gives us, it allows us to save time by avoiding having to re-optimize many times over.
 Furthermore, it allows us to better understand the structure of the optimal solution, which is not just limited to identifying values that fit the decision variables in the computational solution.

 About the author Francisco Yuraszeck: